sarvarip/methylation/notes.md

 General

+- find /home/cmb-panasas2/sarvari -type d -exec chmod 775 \{} \; to change permissions for all files in panfs such that they can be edited by group members
 - R install.packages
     - move R directory at login node (where packages are automatically installed) to panasas and create a symbolic link from panasas to the login directory